 Do the rules apply in the UK?

 Yes.
-The Online Intermediation Services or Platform to Business Regulation has applied in the UK since 12 July 2020.
+The Online Intermediation Services or Platform-to-Business Regulation has been in effect in the UK since 12 July 2020.

 Do the rules apply after Brexit?